mengelbart/draft-engelbart-quic-data-channels/draft-engelbart-quic-data-channels.md

 : The unique identifier of the data channel.

 Message Type:
-: The Data Channel Open Message type is always set to `0x02`.
+: The Data Message type is always set to `0x02`.

 Sequence Number:
 : A variable-length integer specifying the sequence number in the channel for